A topic from the subject of Kinetics in Chemistry.

 Procedure

-1. Fill a 10 mL graduated cylinder with the sodium thiosulfate solution.
+1. Fill the 10 mL graduated cylinder with the sodium thiosulfate solution.

-2. Start the stopwatch and immediately inject 1 mL of the hydrogen peroxide solution into the sodium thiosulfate solution.
+2. Start the stopwatch and immediately add 1 mL of the hydrogen peroxide solution to the sodium thiosulfate solution.
+Rapid stirring is recommended.

 Data